Copyright Act of 1790: Early developments

 The 1710 British Statute of Anne did not apply to the American colonies.
-The colonies' economy was largely agrarian, hence copyright law was not a priority, resulting in only three private copyright acts being passed in America prior to 1783.
-Two of the acts were limited to seven years, the other was limited to a term of five years.
-In 1783 a committee of the Continental Congress concluded "that nothing is more properly a man's own an the fruit of his study, and that the protection and security of literary property would greatly tends to encourage genius and to promote useful discoveries."
-But under the Articles of Confederation, the Continental Congress had no authority to issue copyright; instead it passed a resolution encouraging the States to "secure to the authors or publishers of any new book not hitherto printed... the copy right of such books for a certain time not less than fourteen years from the first publication; and to secure to the said authors, if they shall survive the term first mentioned,... the copy right of such books for another term of time no less than fourteen years".
-Three states had already enacted copyright statutes in 1783 prior to the Continental Congress resolution, and in the subsequent three years all of the remaining states except Delaware passed a copyright statute.
-Seven of the States followed the Statute of Anne and the Continental Congress' resolution by providing two fourteen-year terms.
-The five remaining States granted copyright for single terms of fourteen, twenty and twenty-one years, with no right of renewal.
+Only three private copyright acts were passed in the colonies prior to 1783.
+That year, the Continental Congress concluded "that nothing is more properly a man's own an the fruit of his study, and that the protection and security of literary property would greatly tends to encourage genius and to promote useful discoveries."
+But the Continental Congress had no power under the Articles of Confederation to authorize a federal copyright law; instead, it passed a resolution encouraging the states "to secure to the authors or publishers of any new book not hitherto printed... the copy right of such books for a certain time not less than fourteen years from the first publication; and to secure to the said authors, if they shall survive the term first mentioned,... the copy right of such books for another term of time no less than fourteen years".
+By 1786, the only state that had not implemented a copyright law was Delaware.
+Seven states modeled their law on the Statute of Anne and the Continental Congress' resolution, providing two fourteen-year terms.
+The remaining five states used non-renewable terms, which lasted fourteen, twenty or twenty-one years.

-At the Constitutional Convention 1787 both James Madison of Virginia and Charles C. Pinckney of South Carolina submitted proposals that would allow Congress the power to grant copyright for a limited time.
-These proposals are the origin of the Copyright Clause in the United States Constitution, which allows the granting of copyright and patents for a limited time to serve a utilitarian function, namely "to promote the progress of science and useful arts".
+James Madison of Virginia and Charles C. Pinckney of South Carolina introduced proposals for the Copyright Clause during the Constitutional Convention 1787.
+The Copyright Clause authorized Congress "to promote the progress of science and useful arts" with utilitarian regimes for copyright and patent.